Tyto Sensory Labs Download

 FAQ

-It is a SimHub ShakeIt Bass Shakers haptics plugin that tries to make feedback feel more like a car than a pile of vibrations.
-The goal is to better separate tyre, scrub, road, suspension, drivetrain, and weight-transfer style cues so the rig feels more informative and less chaotic.
+It is a SimHub ShakeIt Bass Shakers haptics plugin that tries to make feedback feel more like a car than a bunch of vibrations fighting for attention and bandwidth.
+The goal is to better separate tyre, scrub, road, suspension, drivetrain, and weight-transfer style cues so the rig feels more informative and less chaotic, and more intuitive.

 Is this just “more vibration”?